duallsistemas/firebird-docker/README.md

 # Description

-Official image to use Duall and Firebird from containers.
+Official image to use Firebird from containers.

-This repository is used by Duall ERP.
+This image is available at Docker Hub [here](https://hub.docker.com/r/duallsistemas/firebird).

 <hr>